InteragencyEcologicalProgram/e-device/docs/01-intro.md

 ### Goals

-In general, the goal of the electronic data entry sub-group of the DUWG is to research field data entry software and hardware devices (“e-devices”), and to generate resources that support IEP survey leads in selecting and deploying digital data-entry procedures.

-**This sub-group aims to provide reviews and research on tech approaches for a range of survey applications rather than suggesting a single solution or software choice for all IEP surveys.** Group members may report on direct hands-on software trials or tests of new methods.
+In general, the goal of the electronic data entry sub-group of the DUWG is to research field data entry software and hardware devices (“e-devices”), and to generate resources that support IEP survey leads in selecting and deploying digital data-entry procedures. **This sub-group aims to provide reviews and research on tech approaches for a range of survey applications rather than suggesting a single solution or software choice for all IEP surveys.** Expert users and product vendors are invited to present and subgroup members may report on direct hands-on software trials or tests of new methods.
 Optimally, these activities will promote the formation of an e-device users network which will provide resources for IEP survey staff who are newer to these methods and technologies.

 ### Approach